medivh-project/medivh/README.md

 ## 🔥 Medivh

 > Medivh is a convenient and easy-to-use monitoring component.
-You only need one annotation to get a function execution
+You only need one lind code to get a function execution
 > report.

 See [web site](https://medivh.tech) for details on the project.